SharmilaSrinivasa/Paycom-virtual-program/README.md

 Unit Testing:
 -------------
-1. Unit testing with Jest and React testing (already installed with creat-react-app).
+1. Unit testing for React component using Jest and Enzyme
+2. The create-react-app already installed Jest and its dependencies.
-2. Install enzyme library using --> npm install --save enzyme react-test-renderer enzyme-adapter-react-16
+3. Install enzyme library using --> npm install --save enzyme react-test-renderer enzyme-adapter-react-16
-3. Install flow-bin for type checking using --> npm install --save-dev flow-bin
+4. Install flow-bin for type checking using --> npm install --save-dev flow-bin
-4. Add a "flow" script to your package.json file.
+5. Add a "flow" script to your package.json file.
-5. For congif intall --> npm run flow init
+6. For congif intall --> npm run flow init

 Server-side:
 ------------